 1 Disclaimer 3

 2 MIT License 5

-Inc dex 55
+Inc lex 57

-EasyMCP2221 is a Python module to interface with Microchip MCP2221 and MCP2221A focused on ease of use.
+EasyMCP2221 is the most complete Python module to interface with Microchip MCP2221 and MCP2221A.

 The MCP2221 is a fully integrated USB-to-UART/I2C serial converter with four GP pins providing miscellaneous functionalities.